MorningCoffeeDev/one_report/README.md

 # OneReport
-OneReport is used for generating complex report, It can export to many format, Like: csv, pdf, html, xml and more
+OneReport is a Rails Engine used for generating complex report, It can export to many format, Like: csv, pdf, html, xml and more

 ## Features
-- Easy to use, Just config it;
+- Easy to use, Just config;
 - Separate pdf style and data;
 - Strong, even data processing break off, It can be restore easily;